echemdb/unitpackage/doc/news/entry_to_resource.rst

 **Added:**

-* Added the property `collection.package` returning a frictionless Data Package for this collection.
 * Added the property `entry.mutable_resource`, which is a virtual modifiable copy of the original resource excluding its metadata.
 * Added `unitpackage.local.collect_resources`, which collects all resources from a list of frictionless Data Packages.